-Information posted from IDC to NERC TLR website.
+Information posted from IDC to NERC TLR site.

-- 1. Restricted directions (all source/sink combinations that impact a Constrained Facility(ies) with TLR 2 or higher) will be posted to the NERC TLR website and updated as necessary. - 2.
-TLR Constrained Facility status and Transfer Distribution Factors will continue to be posted to NERC TLR website. - 3.
-Lowest priority of Market Flows and Interchange Transactions (marginal "bucket") to be Reloaded/Reallocated next-hour on each TLR Constrained Facility will be posted on NERC TLR website.
-This will provide an indication to the market of priority of Interchange Transactions and Market Flows that may be Reloaded/Reallocated the following hours.
+- Restricted directions (all source/sink combinations that impact a Constrained Facility(ies) with TLR 2 or higher) will be posted to the NERC TLR site and updated as necessary. - 2.
+TLR Constrained Facility status and Transfer Distribution Factors will continue to be posted to NERC TLR site. - 3.
+Lowest priority of Interchange Transactions (marginal "bucket") to be Reloaded/Reallocated next-hour on each TLR Constrained Facility will be posted on NERC TLR site.
+This will provide an indication to the market of priority of Interchange Transactions that may be Reloaded/Reallocated the following hours.